Clayton State University

 Nurse Practitioner - #2 in The 100 Best Jobs

 Clayton State University Master of Science (MSN) in Family Nurse Practitioner (FNP) program is designed to prepare professional registered nurses for APN roles as culturally competent primary providers of clients, families and communities.
 Course and clinical work emphasizes the care of adult, pediatric and geriatric patients and their families.
-Post BSN students enrolled in the program will be required to take 46 credit hours with 630 hours of clinical experiences.
-Students possessing an MSN will receive credit for 6 hours and will be exempt from 3 classes, but will still need 630 clinical hours.
+Post BSN students enrolled in the program will be required to take 47 credit hours with 585 hours of clinical experiences.
+Students possessing an MSN may qualify for up to 9 hours of transfer content recognition, but will still need 585 clinical hours.

 The program is a committed champion to the training of a diverse workforce that reflects the population of Georgia.
 Combining rigorous coursework with hands on clinical experience, students learn to collaboratively manage acute and chronic conditions as well as provide excellent community-based primary care to diverse, underserved, and vulnerable populations.